Rizzler Sports Logo

 A kid who bats ninth and plays right field for one inning every game is getting minimum play.
 But a kid who bats second and plays shortstop for five innings is getting a fundamentally different experience.
 Both are "compliant."
 Only one family is happy.

-The board can set league policies that go beyond minimum play — but only if they can track compliance.
+The board can set league policies that go beyond minimum play, but only if playing time is actually being tracked.

 How Rizzler Tracks Playing Time League-Wide

-When coaches use Rizzler's playing time tracking and in-game scoring, every inning played and every at-bat is recorded automatically.
-The organization dashboard rolls this data up across every team:
+Rizzler's playing time tracking works on every plan, including Free.
+When coaches use it alongside in-game scoring, every inning played and every at-bat is recorded automatically:

 Innings played per playerHow many innings each kid has played across the season